Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 Page

-updated Jan 19, 2019 | |
+updated Dec 5, 2023 | |

 WordPerfect

-Tips Main tips page | Browse tips |
+Tips Main tips page | Browse more tips |

 |

-Even new, blank documents are based on a template, the default template.
-Many users have also created special purpose custom templates.
-Both of these are explained in detail below.
-In WordPerfect, the word "template" has a very specific meaning.
+creative items.
+You (or your organization) can also create special purpose custom templates.
+All these types of templates are explained in detail below.
+2. In WordPerfect, the word "template" has a very specific meaning.
 A

 template is a

-WordPerfect document -- a file on your disk -- with a special filename
+WordPerfect document — a file on your disk — with a special filename

 extension, “.wpt,”

 where the “t” stands for “template”.
-This is not the same thing as some
+This is NOT the same thing as some

 common meanings of the word might imply.
 It is